DS4200-S22/ic-07-zohebaziz/README.md

 1. You can find a reference for what your final webpage should look like and how it should behanve in the "reference" folder.

-1. Create a GitHub Page for your repo and add the link to your GitHub Page above where you see `[insert your clickable hyperlink here]`.
+1. Create a GitHub Page for your repo and add the link to your GitHub Page above where you see https://ds4200-s22.github.io/ic-07-zohebaziz/.

 1. Clone this repo and work locally.
 Be sure to push the final version of your code (and any significant updates along the way) before submitting.